Israeli paradox

-The observation of Israel's paradoxically high rate of CHD is one of a number of paradoxical outcomes for which a literature now exists, regarding the thesis that a high consumption of saturated fats ought to lead to an increase in CHD incidence, and that a lower consumption ought to lead to the reverse outcome.
+Since 1996 when observations were published CHD rates in Israel (which were even at the time lower than USA or France) have significantly fallen.
+In 2020 and since Israel has one of the lowest age-standardized mortality rates attributable to cardiovascular causes.

+The observation of Israel's paradoxically high rate of CHD although outdated is still used by some seed oil critics along with other disputed paradoxes.
 The most famous of these paradoxes is known as the "French paradox": France enjoys a relatively low incidence of CHD despite a high per-capita consumption of saturated fat.

-The Israeli paradox implies two important possibilities.
-The first is that the hypothesis linking saturated fats to CHD is not completely valid (or, at the extreme, is entirely invalid).
+The Israeli paradox implied two possibilities which are now largely disproven.
+The first is that the hypothesis linking saturated fats to CHD is not completely valid.
 The second possibility is that the link between saturated fats and CHD is valid, but that some additional factor in the typical Israeli diet, lifestyle or genes creates another CHD risk—presumably with the implication that if this factor can be identified, it can be isolated in the diet or lifestyle of other countries, thereby allowing both the Israelis, and others, to avoid that particular risk.

 Quantifying the paradox

 Israeli Jews eat a diet which is richer in linoleic acid (the most readily available plant-based form of omega-6 fatty acid, found in many vegetable oils) than any other population on the planet.
-Average per capita consumption is approximately 30 grams a day (11 kilograms annually), compared to 25 grams daily for the average American in 1985.

-Susan Allport summarizes the Israeli paradox in the following words:
+Average per capita consumption is approximately 30 grams a day (11 kilograms annually), compared to 25 grams daily for the average American in 1985.Susan Allport summarizes the Israeli paradox in the following words:

 Allport notes that “Little butter is consumed in Israel, but large quantities of soybean, corn and safflower oil are….
 This translates, researchers estimate, to a linoleic acid intake of about 11 percent of calories and a ratio of linoleic to alpha linolenic acid [the most readily-available plant-based omega-3 fatty acid] in the Israeli diet of about 26:1.”
 She observes that mean serum cholesterol in Israel is quite low by the standards of developed countries: 210 milligrams/dl.
 Therefore, one distinction that can, without controversy, be attributed to the high levels of linoleic acid in the Israeli diet is the high percentage of linoleic acid in the adipose tissue of Israelis: 24% as compared to 16% in Americans and less than 10% in many northern Europeans.

 In 1993, a 23-year follow-up study to the Israeli Ischemic Heart Disease Study of ten thousand public service employees (widely referred to as the “Israeli Civil Service Study”) found that there were only “weak associations of long-term coronary mortality with the dietary intake patterns of fatty acids.”